splitbrain/TheBankster/README.md

 ### Amazon.de Support

-Okay, so I'm buying a lot of my stuff at Amazon.
-Unfortunately there seems to be no API to access my orders (feel free to correct me).
-So the best next thing I could come is automatically linking Amazon order numbers to their respective order overview at Amazon.de.
+Okay, so I mentioned that I buy a lot of my stuff at Amazon.
+So next to the weird IMAP based backend, TheBankster also automatically links Amazon order numbers to their respective order overview at Amazon.de.
 Watch out for the `🔍` symbol in the transaction description.

 Yes, Amazon.de only.
 Because I can't really test anything else.
 Pull Request?